-There are no boundaries that stop energy flow between the human and environmental fields, which is the openness in Rogers’ theory.
+There are no boundaries that stop energy flow between the human and environmental fields, openness in Rogers’ theory.
 It refers to qualities exhibited by open systems; human beings and their environment are open systems.

-Pan-dimensionality is defined as “non-linear domain without spatial or temporal attributes.”
-The parameters that humans use in language to describe events are arbitrary, and the present is relative; there is no temporal ordering of lives.
+Pan-dimensionality is defined as a “non-linear domain without spatial or temporal attributes.”
+Humans’ parameters to describe events are arbitrary, and the present is relative; there is no temporal ordering of lives.